luke-h1/fe-talk-2024/slides.md

 <img src="/homer-light-switch.gif" class="m-2" />

 <!--
 feature flags are a way to control the visibility of features in your app.
-They're a way to programatically features on and off in your app and this.
-They're usually paired with weighting algorithms allows you to release in small increments. you don't want to release a feature to 100% of your users, you want to slowly release and this allows us to deliver safer experiences to our users.
+They're a way to programatically features on and off in your app.
+All a feature flag is at its core is a true or false value. we flip the switch and we get light we flip it again and the lightbuld goes off.
+They're usually paired with some sort of a/b test algorithm which will allow you to release your feature to small percentages of users.
+Typically with big features, you don't want to release a feature to 100% of your users, you want to slowly release to small percentages of users to test whether your feature is going to cause problems in production.
 -->

 ---